-- (A) Clinical skills, competency, and judgment necessary to perform the health care services provided to patients. - (B) Judgement and ability to perform techniques in any specialty for which credentials are reviewed. - (C) Consistent observance of professional and ethical standards including a history of acting in a professional and collegial manner. - (D) Written and verbal communication skills.
+- (A) Clinical skills and competency necessary to perform the health care services provided to patients. - (B) Judgment and ability to perform techniques in any specialty for which credentials are reviewed. - (C) Consistent observance of professional and ethical standards including a history of acting in a professional and collegial manner. - (D) Written and verbal communication skills.